h01ger/piuparts/README_piatti.txt

 === piuparts installation from source

-* sudo apt-get install apt python debootstrap lsof lsb-release python-debian asciidoc xmlto python-rpy r-recommended r-base-dev gs
+* sudo apt-get build-dep piuparts
 * you need a webserver too, if you run the master
 * Copy 'http://anonscm.debian.org/gitweb/?p=piuparts/piuparts.git;hb=develop;a=blob_plain;f=update-piuparts-setup' on the host and run it under the 'piupartss' user.
 It assumes you want to set it up in '/srv/piuparts.debian.org' and does all further updates from git as well as the initial installation.
 It needs the piupartss and piupartsm user set up as described below, though.
 * mkdir /srv/piuparts.debian.org